UoB-COMSM0110/2024-group-11/README.md

 Solution:
 1. Added text guidance to the game to explain the rules.
 2. Add a button to pause the game in the game.
-3. Optimize the game graphics and replace the original elements with simple and easy-to-read patterns, such as giving yellow dots to coin patterns.
+3. Optimize the game graphics and replace the original elements with simple and easy-to-read patterns, such as changing yellow dots to coin patterns.

-I believe that after solving these problems, the quality of our games will be significantly improved.
+We believe that after solving these problems, the quality of our games will be significantly improved.

 ## Quantitative evaluation